Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca: Methods

-\paragraph{Analyzing neural classifiers with attribution methods.} The topic of making machine learning models explainable has seen considerable attention in recent years, from a variety of motivations \parencite{https://doi.org/10.1002/hbe2.117}.
-Two major families \parencite{Murdoch} are model-based approaches -- which build on the inherent interpretability of small models -- and post-hoc methods which analyze previously trained models to explain their predictions.
+The topic of making machine learning models explainable has seen considerable attention in recent years, from a variety of motivations (\cite{riedl_2019}).
+Two major families (\cite{murdoch_2019}) are model-based approaches -- which build on the inherent interpretability of small models -- and post-hoc methods -- which analyze previously trained models to explain their predictions.
 In turn, post-hoc methods can be grouped into global and local methods.
-Global methods analyze the entirety of a model's predictions over some dataset, while local models explain individual predictions \parencite{atanasova-etal-2020-diagnostic}.
+Global methods analyze the entirety of a model's predictions over some dataset, while local models explain individual predictions (\cite{atanasova_2020}).
 In our study, we focus on local methods because we are interested in looking at individual predictions.
-A prominent local approach for the attention-based models ubiquitous in NLP is the analysis of attention weights; however, it has been shown that these models are not guaranteed to faithfully attribute the model’s prediction to its input features \parencite{jain-wallace-2019-attention}.
-Therefore, we adopt the so-called \textit{integrated gradient} approach by \cite{sundararajan2017axiomaticattributiondeepnetworks}.
-Applied to a binary classification task with classes A and B, integrated gradients explains every prediction as a sum of weights (positive, i.e, supporting class A, or negative, i.e., supportcing class B) over the input features.
-In our case, every word in the input text is assigned a weight that indicates how strongly is supports (or contradicts) the assignment of a particular gender to the text. \autoref{fig:enter-label} shows some example sentences from a Calderón drama, where orange color indicates female speech and blue color male speech, and where saturation corresponds to the strength of the cue.
+A prominent local approach for the attention-based models ubiquitous in NLP is the analysis of attention weights; however, it has been shown that these models are not guaranteed to faithfully attribute the model’s prediction to its input features (\cite{jain_2019}).
+Therefore, we adopt the so-called \textit{integrated gradient} approach by \textcite{sundararajan_2017}.
+Applied to a binary classification task with classes A and B, this approach explains every prediction as a sum of weights (positive, i.e, supporting class A, or negative, i.e., supporting class B) over the input features.
+In our case, every word in the input text is assigned a weight that indicates how strongly it supports (or contradicts) the assignment of a particular gender to the text.

+\autoref{fig:enter-label} shows some example sentences from a Calderón drama, where orange color indicates words that are typical for female speech and blue color for male speech.
+Again, saturation corresponds to the strength of the cue.
+Note that these attributions can combine morphological and semantic considerations: The most strongly female token, ``desesperada’’ (\textit{desperate}), is more likely to be uttered by a woman both due to its female suffix \textit{-a}, and by topical association.